httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Changes compared to RFC5843

-The status of "MD5" has been updated to "deprecated", and its description states that this algoritm MUST NOT be used.
+The status of "MD5" has been updated to "deprecated", and its description states that this algorithm MUST NOT be used.

 The status of "SHA" has been updated to "obsoleted", and its description states that this algorithm is NOT RECOMMENDED.